 If we take a closer look at the financials of Adani Green its revenues have continued to increase since 2017 from Rs.
 502 cr to Rs.
 5,133 cr in 2022.
 Its profitability on the other hand has been disappointing as the company has been making losses from 2017-2020.

 However, the company made a profit of Rs.
 489 cr in FY22.
 A big red flag is that the company has a high debt-equity of 7.70.
 The stock trades at a PE of 354 the highest amongst its peers.

 List Of All the Stocks in the Power Generation Sector

 |S.No.||Name||P/E||Mar Cap Rs.Cr.|

-When it comes to green energy stocks in India it goes without saying that the industry is extremely capital intensive.
-However, despite showing lacklustre financials these stocks have performed extremely well in 2021 due to the expectations of a greener future with these companies having a headstart.
+When it comes to the best green energy stocks in India it goes without saying that the industry is extremely capital-intensive.
+However, despite showing lackluster financials these stocks have performed extremely well in 2022 due to the expectations of a greener future with these companies having a headstart.

 However, these expectations are rightly so as the future is green and companies that fail to adapt will be left behind.
 That’s all for this post!
 Let us know what you think about India’s greener future in the comments below.
 Happy Investing!